eanil/FindUniqueN/README.md

 3- Currently, the stream processing is not robust to delays, drops, incomplete data etc.

-4- The copies into vectors at the end of the functions for returning the top values can be avoided by using something like boost::ranges

-5- Adding values while continuously querying for values is not supported.
+4- Adding values while continuously querying for values is not supported.
 One has to wait until the end to retrieve the results.

 # Building